AadityaChachra/Preggamates/README.md

 Monetization: Monetizing a pregnant mothers' community app can be challenging, as users may be reluctant to pay for a community app.
 Finding a sustainable revenue model, such as through advertising or partnerships with healthcare providers, may require significant market research and experimentation.

+Utopia

+Mothers who are expecting have a forum where they can share their pregnancy advice and learn from other mothers' experiences

+Mothers can obtain precise advice regarding the ideal nutrition for their newborns

+Mothers can be well aware of the health complications regarding pregnancy and accordingly take actions if required.